コンテンツにスキップ

 Amazingly, it was performed by German soldiers who were captured by the Japanese army in China after World War I. This happened exactly 100 years ago.

-* "Group photo of the orchestra in the auditorium" Image provided by Naruto German House
+* "Orchestra group photo in the auditorium" image provided by Naruto German House

-But for Germans and Europeans, the Ninth seems to exist as something much more special, something very meaningful.
+But for Germans and Europeans, the Ninth Symphony seems to exist as something even more special, something very real.

 When the Vienna State Opera, destroyed in the war, was rebuilt.